cryptomover-software/stellar-rails-wallet/README.md

+# Stellar-Rails
-# Stellar-Rails is an open source Stellar wallet created in  Ruby on Rails web application framework.
+Stellar-Rails is an open source Stellar wallet created in  Ruby on Rails web application framework.

 ## Functionalities of the current website
   1. Check account balances